 The TLC offerings are available to any members of the ATSU community interested in developing their teaching practices.

-ATSU Innovation in Teaching for Learning Award: An annual award to honor teaching innovations developed by staff and faculty.
+ATSU Innovation in Teaching for Learning Award: An award program to honor teaching innovations developed by staff and faculty.

 The A.T.
 Still University (ATSU) Innovation in Teaching for Learning Award honors specific teaching innovations applied by ATSU educators in any educational setting.
 Innovations may be a teaching strategy used in a course, class meeting, assignment, clinical training, or another learning activity.
 The intent of the award is to recognize educators annually who are developing and implementing innovative and/or creative teaching strategies to positively impact the teaching or learning experience.